Zechariah 9: Verse 10

-God will save his people (9:11–17)
+God will save his people (verses 11–17)

-This part pictures God as a warrior who brings 'ultimate victory to his oppressed people against the Greeks'.
+This part pictures God as a warrior who brings "ultimate victory to his oppressed people against the Greeks" (verse 13).
+Some translations refer to Javan, traditionally considered the ancestor of the Greeks.

-Uses

-Music
+Musical adaptation

-The King James Version of verses 9–10 from this chapter are cited as texts in the English-language oratorio "Messiah" by George Frideric Handel (HWV 56).
+Verses 9–10 (from the King James Version) are quoted in the English-language oratorio "Messiah" by George Frideric Handel (HWV 56).